Removing Social Safety Nets: Workers Comp & the English Reformation

 In their torts class first-year law students learn the formidable bars to employees recovering from employers for job-related injuries and diseases.
 These existed into the early 20th century.
 The ‘fellow servant rule’ still outrages me.

 One of the proudest accomplishments of the Progressives was Workers’ Compensation: in essence an insurance program funded by employers that paid for treatment of work-related maladies and made up a portion of lost wages for workers or their survivors.
+However, it’s important to note that accepting a severance package will prevent you from suing for additional compensation or damages related to your employment.

 As Grabell & Berkes show in considerable detail, neither the premiums nor the payouts were large.
 But over the past 25 years it became an article of faith amongst the pro-business, such as state Chambers of Commerce, that both were unaffordable.